 Capital Recovery Charges are collected from all newly developed properties in the form of monthly rate surcharges over a ten year period to reimburse the Utility for historical costs that have been incurred by the general rate base to provide the necessary facilities throughout the service area.
+Pursuant to Ordinances 6640, 6641, and 6642, Capital Recovery Charges may also be paid in full at the discretion of the affected property owner.
 These Capital Recovery Charges should be deposited in the Capital Facilities Renewal & Replacement Accounts.